By Bertie S. Brown:

 Few carburetors were courted as much as the Race Demons in the late nineties and in the early part of this century.
 They had the appearance and heritage and, to some, bewildering technology.
 But above all else they had performance.
-Now a new 850 annular has appeared and it represents a significant step forward, not least because Race Demons are unavailable.
+Now an 850 annular is available and it represents a significant step forward, not least because Race Demons are unavailable.

-For high performance big-blocks and big small-blocks here is Demon Carburetion’s latest release: a new 850 annular carburetor.
+For high performance big-blocks and big small-blocks here is Demon Carburetion’s 850 annular carburetor.

-Prepared with 1.560in venturii and intended to operate with 425 to 540cu in engines with camshaft duration of 240-plus @ 0.050in valve opening, this new carburetor demonstrates its talents in street car use, bracket racing, and heads-up class racing.
+Prepared with 1.560in venturii and intended to operate with 425 to 540cu in engines with camshaft duration of 240-plus at 0.050in valve opening, this carburetor demonstrates its talents in street car use, bracket racing, and heads-up class racing.

 With mechanically operated secondary throttles and equipped with removable air bleeds and idle-feed restrictors, it possesses all the features of the former Race Demon with the exception of removable emulsion bleeds and boosters.

 Years ago Demon envisioned the possibility of increasing idle speed without disturbing the throttle plates from their correct position.
 The ingenious concept involved inserting a screwdriver in the air cleaner stud hole and making an adjustment.
-Happily, this innovation known as the Idle-eze™ is provided on the new 850 annular model as is four-corner idle adjustment, power valve backfire protection and a kick-down mechanism that accepts Ford’s transmission linkage.
+This innovation, known as the Idle-eze™, is provided on the 850 annular model as is four-corner idle adjustment, power valve backfire protection and a kick-down mechanism that accepts Ford’s transmission linkage.

-As expected this Mighty Demon features billet metering blocks and base plates as well as throttle plates mounted on Teflon-coated throttle shafts that prevent galling in the bores of the aluminum base plates.
-An appealing prospect, these are much improved from earlier models and demonstrate a precision-fit that is slick and smooth in operation.
+The Mighty Demon also features billet metering blocks and base plates as well as throttle plates mounted on Teflon-coated throttle shafts that prevent galling in the bores of the aluminum base plates.
+These are much improved from earlier models, demonstrating a precision-fit that is slick and smooth in operation.